PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/AWS-cloud-account-onboarding.md

 }'
 ```

 *Sample Response* - The response contains CFT content.
 You must save it with *.template* extension.
-Use the CFT Template to create AWS cloudformation stack programmatically using Boto3, Terrafrom, or any other programming tools.
+Use the CFT Template to create AWS cloudformation stack programmatically using Boto3, Terraform, or any other programming tools.

 ```
 {